The Doctor sighed and looked at the starfield stretched

 he knew, they knew, it was time.

-again.
-The clothes she had made for him were put away in a box.
-For when
+she had made for him were put away in a box - for when he returned.

-are many people out there I ought to visit.
-But Dominique, mon amour,
+out there I ought to visit.
+But Dominique, mon amour, you and Dominic,

-you and Dominic, you will be the two people in the universe I will ALWAYS
+you will be the two people in the universe I will ALWAYS come back to.

-come back to.
-That is my promise.
-On my honour as a Time Lord of Gallifrey.”
+That is my promise, on my honour as a Time Lord of Gallifrey.”

 He kissed her.
 He hugged Dominic fondly.
 He reached once more, one last